ProgrammingHeroes/SuperMarioJava/README.md

 Go here if you want to see a gameplay: http://programmingheroes.blogspot.com.es/2013/05/remake-super-mario-java.html

+NOTE: TO GET A COIN THAT IS BETWEEN TWO BLOCKS, YOU WILL HAVE TO TAP THE SPACEBAR VERY LIGHTLY TO JUMP AND QUICKLY TAP THE LEFT OR RIGHT BUTTON AS YOU ARE FALLING.

 -----------------------------------------------------------------------------

 Básico juego de Super Mario Bros hecho en Java.